1031 CONSTRUCTION EXCHANGE

 It does not exist.
 And Adams will have to build it, or have it built.

-At that point, whatever amount of his net sales proceeds from the sale of the Relinquished Property is not spent on the purchase of the lot will be distributed to him, and will be taxable.
+At that point, whatever amount of his net sales proceeds from the sale of the Relinquished Property is not spent on the purchase of the lot will be distributed to him, and the amount will be taxable.

 The only way he can do a 1031 Construction Exchange is to not take title to the lot, but still build the Fourplex on the lot.

 The EAT takes title to the lot, holds it until the Fourplex can be built, and then sells it to Adams.